onepointsixtwo/dagger_viewmodel_processor/README.md

-# dagger_viewmodel_processor
+# Dagger ViewModel Annotations Processor

-The annotations processor for the Dagger ViewModel library
+Processes the annotations to allow dependency injection with Dagger2 dependencies of Android arch ViewModel objects.
+Please see the [Dagger ViewModel](https://github.com/onepointsixtwo/dagger_viewmodel) repository for more information.